Lazy Luddite Log

 The Changes (1975)

 In The Changes the contemporary UK is suddenly beset by extreme weather which is followed by a shrill cacophony which drives everyone wild with anger.
 They feel compelled to smash machines in order to end the noise.
 Following this civilization sort of reverts to a much more primitive and superstitious form.
 A teenaged girl is separated from her parents and then travels with a family of Sikhs.
-Over the course of several episodes the resourceful girl changes her objectives to discovering just what has caused The Changes.
+Over the course of several episodes the resourceful girl takes on the objective of discovering just what has caused The Changes.
 The electricity pylons that stalk the landscape become both a towering representation of the technological recent past and seem to also be the method by which something transmitted the maddening noise that threw society into anarchy.
 Even now I look on electricity pylons as a bit ominous.
 In my reality however there is nothing supernatural seeking to return the world to a better balance between nature and artifice and over-balancing things in the process.

 Children Of The Stones (1976)